 In this case, the true “damage” was that my son and our family had to go through those surgeries to save his life, and that his heart has a prosthetic valve and scar tissue from multiple surgeries.

 But this does not have to mean that he will not have a great and hopefully long life.

 The story we told ourselves about that experience was actually malleable, so we picked a story we liked and could be excited to wake up to each morning.

 Motherhood Re-ignited My Trauma, And I Began Deep-Healing

 The truth is that my son’s medical issue was not my first rodeo with trauma.

 In fact, my own childhood offered me plenty of chances to get face to face with a multitude of traumatic experiences.
-I have an extremely high ACES score and accordingly, was very likely to have major social and health challenges which include depression, suicide, drug use, promiscuity, STDs, impaired childhood memory, and obesity.
+I have an extremely high ACES score (Adverse Childhood Experience Score.)
+Accordingly, I was very likely to have major social and health challenges which include depression, suicide, drug use, promiscuity, STDs, impaired childhood memory, and obesity.
 Some of which I will admit I did experience when I was a young adult.
-(Curious what the ACES Score refers to?
+(Curious about the ACES Score?
 You can learn all about it here.)

 Interestingly, I definitely did notice a correlation between the trauma I had experienced as a child and the “drama” I experienced as a young adult.
 I would go so far as to say my early 20’s were cycles of trauma of my own making.
 It was what I knew deep in my bones, and I got good at manufacturing it.
 As weird as it sounds, it made me feel at home even though I didn’t like it.
 As I got older, I became more and more aware of the cost of living this way.
 And at some point, that cost was too much.